Koopman for stochastic dynamics: error bounds for kernel extended dynamic mode decomposition: Introduction

 This yields the matrix approximant $K = \bbK_{\calX, \calY}^{\mathrm{MC}} \bbK_\calX^{-1}$, which corresponds to the operator approximant

-which mirrors the deterministic approximant from \eqref{eq:koop_edmd_projection_complete}.
+mirroring the deterministic approximant from \eqref{eq:koop_edmd_projection_complete}.
 However, the entry-wise Monte Carlo approximation $\bbK_{\calX,\calY}^\mathrm{MC}$ introduces a further estimation error since \eqref{eq:kxy_mc_lln_approx} only holds \emph{approximately}.
 In the ideal case where $\Psi_\calY = \bbK_{\calX, \calY}$ is known exactly, this estimation error vanishes, and the error bound from \Cref{thm:main_prior_work} holds.

-\begin{remark} Another possible design choice more in line with the covariance operator approach circumvents the estimation of estimating the expected value under certain assumptions on the underlying stochastic system and sampling scheme (see \cite{NuskPeit23,PhilSchaWort2025} for details).
-In the setting of a governing stochastic differential equation, the authors either sample the design points in $\calX$ from the invariant measure $\mu$ or assume ergodicity and sample from a single long trajectory $x_0, x_1, \dots, x_d$.
-In this paper, we pursue the first approach.
-Future work utilizing the second approach could be the subject of further work and will be discussed later. \end{remark}
+\begin{remark} Another possible design choice more in line with the covariance operator approach circumvents the estimation of the expected value in \eqref{eq:kxy_mc_lln_approx} under certain assumptions on the underlying stochastic system and sampling scheme (see~\cite{NuskPeit23,PhilSchaWort2025} for details).
+In the setting of a governing stochastic differential equation, the authors either sample the design points in~$\calX$ from the invariant measure $\mu$ or assume ergodicity and sample from a single long trajectory $x_0, x_1, \dots, x_d$.
+In this paper, we pursue the Monte Carlo approach illustrated above, which requires weaker assumptions on the system but relies on i.i.d.\ samples. \end{remark}